bluesky/tiled/docs/source/how-to/scaling.md

 ## Load keys dynamically as well as values

-In all the previous examples, the *keys* of the Catalog were held in memory, in Python, and the *values* were sometimes generated on demand.
-For Catalog at the scale of thousands of entries, backed by a database or a web service, we'll need to generate the keys on demand too.
-At that point, we escalate to writing a custom class satisfying the Catalog specification, which fetches keys and values on demand by making queries specific to the underlying storage.
+In all the previous examples, the *keys* of the Tree were held in memory, in Python, and the *values* were sometimes generated on demand.
+For Tree at the scale of thousands of entries, backed by a database or a web service, we'll need to generate the keys on demand too.
+At that point, we escalate to writing a custom class satisfying the Tree specification, which fetches keys and values on demand by making queries specific to the underlying storage.